reimandlab/IGX_publication_code/code/README.md

 - 002: Compile the copy number alteration (CNA) features of TCGA tumors.
 - 003: Compile the immune features of TCGA tumors.
 - 004: Compile the clinical features of TCGA tumors.
-- 005: Create the object holding all features of tumors for each cohort (cancer type) separately.
+- 005: Create the object holding all features of tumors in each TCGA cohort (cancer type) separately.
 - 006: Run PACIFIC-step1.
 Accumulates the required number of feature selection iterations in the designated intermediate folder.
 - 007: Run PACIFIC-step2.
 Aggregates the feature selection iterations and stores the _candidate IGXs_ for each cohort.